EvangeliaS/Music-Classification-with-Neural-Networks/README.md

 ## Introduction

 This project focuses on music genre classification using both fully connected and convolutional neural networks.
 The main objective is to classify 1-second music samples into four genres: classical, pop, rock, and blues.
-Two different audio data representations, MFCCs (Mel-frequency cepstral coefficients) and mel-spectrograms, are utilized.
+Two different audio data representations, MFCCs (Mel-frequency cepstral coefficients) and mel-spectrograms, are utilized.The code along with the detailed analysis can be found in the [music_classification.ipynb](#music_classification.ipynb) notebook.

 ## Table of Contents